 The Branching Out Fund supports schools, community groups and Tree Warden Networks to plant trees, hedges and orchards.
 The projects must involve young people up to the age of 21.
 Ideally planting should take place within National Tree Week in late November/early December, but this is not essential.
 Grants are of £200 - £2,000.
-Applications are open for the 2022/23 planting season.
+Currently closed and will re-open in summer 2023.